Mwajiduddin/Network-File-Shares-and-Permissions/README.md

 <h3>Step 2: Accessing folders as a normal client user</h3>

-For this next step we need the network path where these folders are and this can be found by right clicking on one of the folders, selecting Properties, going into the Sharing tab, and underneath Network Path then copy the first two backslash and hostname.
+For this next step we need the network path to where these folders are located and this can be found by right clicking on one of the folders, selecting Properties, going into the Sharing tab, and underneath Network Path (just copy the first two backslash and hostname).

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/d4.png" />